MohamedNser/online-up-vote/README.md

 - User Registration and Login with JWT Authentication
 - Password Encryption with Bcrypt
+- Create, Edit, and Delete Posts
 - Add Comments to Posts
+- Like and Dislike Posts
 - Upload Post Images using Multer and Cloudinary
 - Basic Upvote/Downvote Functionality *(In Progress)*
 - Data Validation using Joi
 - MongoDB Integration with Mongoose

 ---